turtlesoupy/haskakafka/README.md

 The full Kafka guide is at http://kafka.apache.org/documentation.html#quickstart

 ## Installing Haskakafka

-It is recommended that you use stack.

-    stack build

 If you want to use cabal—since haskakafka uses `c2hs` to generate C bindings—you may need to explicitly install `c2hs` somewhere on your path (i.e. outside of a sandbox).